OPS-E2E-PPE/VBA-Docs/api/Outlook.SharingItem.CustomPropertyChange.md

 ---
-title: SharingItem.CustomPropertyChange Event (Outlook) ms.prod: outlook
+title: SharingItem.CustomPropertyChange event (Outlook)
 api_name:
 - Outlook.SharingItem.CustomPropertyChange
 ms.assetid: faf015c1-aa18-67f4-e1af-b456b7c89523
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# SharingItem.CustomPropertyChange Event (Outlook)
+# SharingItem.CustomPropertyChange event (Outlook)

 Occurs when a custom property of an item (which is an instance of the parent object) is changed.